auth0/docs/articles/custom-domains/index.md

 ## Troubleshooting

-1. **Custom Domain is still pending verification**
+### Custom Domain is still pending verification

 Make sure that the CNAME record is properly configured in your domain management service.
-You can confirm this by using a tool like [Mxtoolbox](https://mxtoolbox.com/CNAMELookup.aspx), [Google](https://dns.google.com) or the `dig` command in your terminal.
+You can confirm this by using a tool like [Mxtoolbox](https://mxtoolbox.com/CNAMELookup.aspx), [Google](https://dns.google.com), or the `dig` command in your terminal.
 Please take into consideration that it can take up to 48 hours for the DNS to be propagated.